 Shag rugs are a great way to add texture to a room, but when it comes to cleaning, they can be a nightmare.
 As with other carpets, a squeegee or broom with rubber bristles are some of the best tools to remove hair.

 You may need some further assistance with a shag carpet.
 Use an anti-static spray to neutralize the electrical charge, making it even easier for the rubber tools to pick up the hair.
-You can also mix three parts water with one part fabric softener to create a solution that will loosen the fur.
+You can also mix three parts of water with one part fabric softener to create a solution that will loosen the fur.

 Final Thoughts – How To Get Dog Hair Out of Carpet